Fullaxx/microraids/README.md

 Fast-Forward to today where 8TB drives are ubiquitous and the probability of doing a RAID5 recovery on 9x8TB drives is [0.3%](http://www.raid-failure.com/raid5-failure.aspx).
 I had to learn about URE percentages the hard way, so here we are.
-The idea is that the fundamentals of RAID are still good, but doing a full recovery on a LARGE array in no longer a realistic option given the bit error rates of current drives. (i.e. RAID5 on a 72TB array) I choose to make many small "microraids" to encapsulate my data.
+I propose that the fundamentals of RAID are still good (including the softare), but doing a full recovery on a LARGE array in no longer a realistic option given the bit error rates of current drives. (i.e. RAID5 on a 72TB array) I choose to make many small "microraids" to encapsulate my data.
+This will keep the recovery percentages very high for each array.
 Each microraid is backed by a set of disk images, placed anywhere on any disk.
 For each microraid you can choose a different level of redundancy, even though they are stored on the same set of physical disks.